gasevi/pyreclab/README.md

 $ make
 ```

 By default, it will be compiled for *Python 2.7*.
-If you want to build it for *Python 3*, you can execute the following steps.
+If you want to build it for *Python 3*, you can execute the following steps:

 ```sh
 $ cd pyreclab